Pantabangan Dam

 Pantabangan Dam is an earth-fill embankment dam on the Pampanga River located in Pantabangan in Nueva Ecija province of the Philippines.
 The multi-purpose dam provides water for irrigation and hydroelectric power generation while its reservoir, Pantabangan Lake, affords flood control.
 The reservoir is considered one of the largest in Southeast Asia and also one of the cleanest in the Philippines.
-Construction on the dam began in 1971 and it was completed in 1974.
+Construction on the dam began in 1971 and it was completed in 1977.

 History

+Pantabangan was an old town of around 300 years old.
 In May 1969, the Congress of the Philippines authorized the development of the Pampanga Basin with Republic Act No. 5499.
-In October of that year, detailed studies of the Pantabangan site were carried out and lasted two years.
-By June 11, 1971, Pantabangan was an old town of around 300 years old.
-President Ferdinand Marcos and many others arrived for a ground breaking ceremony in Palayupay, Pantabangan, Nueva Ecija, to signal the beginning of the construction of Pantabangan Dam.
-The dam went into operation in February 1977 and was completed later in May.
-Approximately 1,300 people were relocated from the dam's reservoir zone.
+In October of that year, detailed studies of the Pantabangan site were carried out and the planning of the site lasted two years.
+By June 11, 1971, President Ferdinand Marcos oversaw the ground breaking ceremony of the dam site in Palayupay, Pantabangan, Nueva Ecija, to signal the beginning of the construction of the Dam.
+The dam went into operation in February 1977 and its construction was completed later in May.
+Approximately 1,300 people were relocated from the town and the dam's reservoir zone.

+Reservoir

+Since the operations of the dam started in February 1977, the site of the old town of Pantabangan has become visible during times of extremely low water levels in the reservoir coinciding with the El Niño phenomenon, with recorded instances occurring in 1983, 2014, 2020 and 2024, sparking an influx of visitors to the site, particularly the cross of the Saint Andrew Church constructed in 1825.
+A modern cross was erected to replace the old one during one of its reappearances.
+The site, which also contains the ruins of the old public cemetery including headstones, foundations of the old municipal hall with its historical town marker, the town plaza and old tree trunks, has been designated as a cultural heritage zone by the municipal government.